Full-Time Undergraduate Enrollment

-Freshman and Sophomores living on campus are required to purchase Plan A, Plan B, or Plan C each term.
+Freshman and Sophomores living on campus are required to purchase Plan A, Plan B, Plan C or Plan D each term.
 Students living off campus may purchase the Coyote Cash Plan.
-Juniors and Seniors may purchase Plan D.

-A student may add Coyote Cash onto his/her meal plan and upgrade to a larger meal plan at any point in the year.
-Meal Plans A, B, C, or D can be down graded only during the first week of Fall and Winter Terms.
+A student may add Coyote Cash onto his/her meal plan as flex funds or upgrade to a larger meal plan at any point in the year.
+Meal Plans A, B, C, or D can be down graded only during the first week of the Fall Terms.
 If a student wishes to change his/her meal plan after the first week, or is approved by the Non-Academic Petition Committee to change his/her meal plan after the first week, that change will not take affect until the following term.

 Meal Plan A is for students who plan on eating most of their daily meals in the Simplot Cafe'.
 This plan allows 19 meals a week.
 Meals reset weekly and do not carry over week to week.
-This plan does not include coyote cash.
+This plan includes $50 coyote cash each term.

-- Additional Coyote Cash can be added at any time.
+- Additional Coyote Cash can be added at any time as flex funds.

-- Meals do not carry over from term to term.
+- Meals do not carry over from week to week.

-- Coyote Cash associated with a meal plan carry over within an academic year as long as the student continues on the meal plan for Winter/Spring Term.
+- Coyote Cash associated with a meal plan carry over within an academic year as long as the student continues on the meal plan for Spring Term.

-- Meals and Coyote Cash not used by the end of the academic year will be lost.
+- Meals Coyote Cash not used by the end of the academic year will be lost.

 |This fee is non-refundable.||$300|